Introducing Qodo Command – Command-line interface for building, running and managing AI agents.

 TL;DR

 With AI code review tools, developers can now automate much of the review process while preserving quality and context.
-CodeRabbit, for instance, works well for simple file-by-file reviews with projects or catching obvious issues.
-It integrates smoothly with GitHub, adding AI-generated comments right into pull requests.
+CodeRabbit, for instance, works well for simple file-by-file reviews with projects or catching common issues.
+It integrates smoothly with VCS like GitHub, adding AI-generated comments right into PRs.
 You can also pair it with linters, like Semgrep, by adding a semgrep.yml file and configuring CodeRabbit to use it.
-This helps spot unsafe patterns or missing obvious checks.
+This helps spot unsafe patterns or missing standard checks.
 For small teams or simple codebases, that’s usually enough.

-Before diving into alternatives, let’s take a quick look at what CodeRabbit does well, and where it falls short.
+Before jumping into alternatives, let’s take a closer look at what CodeRabbit does well, and where it might need a bit more support.

 Pros:

-• Easy GitHub Integration: Seamlessly integrates with GitHub pull requests, automatically adding AI-generated comments and summaries.
+• Easy GitHub Integration: Integrates with GitHub PRs, automatically adding AI-generated comments and summaries.

 • Feedback-Driven Learning: Adapts over time based on reviewer corrections, reducing repetitive false positives.